 Buck contributes to eventing articles that have been published by The Chronicle of the Horse, USEA and more.
 Buck is also a board member of FlyPups.

 Ballynoe Castle RM is a 2000 Belgian Warmblood/Irish Thoroughbred cross (Ramiro B x Ballyvaldon Natalie) gelding.
 "Reggie" is named after superstar athlete Reggie Miller.

 Buck and Reggie have been long-time partners competing multiple times at Rolex, they represented the U.S. at the 2010 World Equestrian Games and traveled to England as alternates for the United States eventing Olympic squad in 2008.
-Reggie is often seen at mutliple events around the country including Galway, Richland, and in June 2013 he will be at Aachen!
+Reggie is often seen at mutliple events around the country including Galway, Richland, and it was almost Aachen until a bone bruise put Reggie on break.